 - Online or web based: These courses are offered online.
 There are no class meetings.
-All instruction is done via the internet.
+All instruction is done via the Internet.
 Consult the course schedule flyer for information on orientation sessions.
 The Online Help Desk is located in Building 1, Room 210.
-The Help Desk may be reached at 843-525-8344 or helpdesk@tcl.edu. - Blended or mixed mode: These courses spend up to 50% of class time online and the balance in the class room. - Live broadcast and cable: Live broadcast and cable classes have an instructor in the origination classroom with students viewing the course at a TCL receive site or on cable TV.
+The Help Desk may be reached at 843-525-8344 or helpdesk@tcl.edu. - Blended or mixed mode: These courses spend up to 50% of class time online and the balance in the class room. - Live broadcast: Live broadcast classes have an instructor in the origination classroom with students viewing the course at a TCL receive site.
 Consult the course schedule flyer for details.